AnthonySteele/anthonysteele.github.io/TypeSystems.md

 I would also get rid of arrays, or if they are still needed for interop with system code, move them to a P/Invoke ghetto and not allow them to be used for anything else.

-## funcs and delegates
+## Funcs and delegates

 Delegates were the way to attach handlers to button click events since C# 1.0, before generics.
+And now there are lambda functions as well.

-Try doing `var x = y => y + 1;`.
+Try the code `var x = y => y + 1;`.
 The error is "*Cannot assign lambda expression to an implicitly-typed variable*".
 The compiler doesn't know if you want the type of `x` to be a delegate or a `Func<int, int>`.

-Because they're the same, only not.
+Because these two types are the same, only not.
 If one was designing the "delegates" system today, it would be based upon `Func`, not separate to it.

 ## Tuples and tuples